 - Numbing cream is applied to the balls.

-- The areas where the Botox can be safely injected are marked up.
+- The areas where the botulinum toxin can be safely injected are marked up.

-- A needle is inserted into your scrotum and Botox is injected.
+- A needle is inserted into your scrotum and botulinum toxin is injected.
 This may be repeated a few times to make sure it's got everywhere required.

 The treatment usually takes anywhere from two to four minutes.